encuestame/encuestame/README.txt

     ant build - to get dojo source code, maybe you need change parameters on buildDojo.sh

-    mvn install - to install app
+    mvn install - to install app.

 After doing this, you can run jetty server running following command: